telerik/reporting-docs/introduction.md

 ## Key Components

+The lifecycle of a Telerik report is divided in three main steps&mdash;designing the report, integrating its data in an application, and exporting the report content.

-The main components of Telerik Reporting are its designers and viewers.
+The Telerik Report Designers and Viewers are the main components of Telerik Reporting and accompany the users in their journey along the lifecycle of the report.

 ### Report Designers

-The Reporting designers are responsible for the designing process.
+The Report Designers are responsible for the designing process.
 They are tools which help you create the report you require, connect it to a data source to load the information you need, style its header, footer, and general appearance, make reports collections if necessary, and export its content to PDF, for example.
 Which designer you will choose depends on the specific functionality you want to use in the process.

-The Telerik Reporting designer tools are:
+The following table lists the Telerik Report Designer tools.

-|Telerik Reporting Designer|Specifics
+|Report Designer|Specifics
 |:---|:---
 |Standalone desktop designer|<ul><li>A single `.exe` file representing a Windows tool powered by the Telerik Reporting engine.</li><li>Uses the latest UI standards to facilitate the process of creating reports, locally analyzing report data, exporting and sharing.</li></ul>
 |Web report designer|<ul><li>An HTML5-, JavaScript-, or CSS3 jQuery-based widget allowing you to integrate a report designer into your web applications.</li><li>Styling is based on the Kendo UI Sass Default theme.</li><li>Previews reports in the HTML5 Report Viewer.</li></ul>